tdfischer/civic-hacking-2014/README.md

     python parser.py path/to/file.xls > file/to/save.json

+To change the format of the output file, you can pass an outputter.
+For example, to export the data in CSV format you can run:

+    python parser.py --format cvs path/to/file.xls > file/to/save.csv

 You can get information on what options are available by running:

     python parse.py --help

+#### CSV Export

+*Warning*: we ran out of time on the CSV output format and functionality for outputting the project allocations to a separate section needs to still be completed.

+We output data to the console by default so it can be output to a file.
+Since the CSV data crosses multiple tables and all output done at once, we split the different table information with delimeters and header rows in the output.

 ### Sample data